Your browser is not optimized for viewing this website.

 with Lisa Knaus

-Calendar Next available session starts Jan 7, 2026 at 6 pm, runs for 6 weeks
+Calendar Current session started Jan 7, 2026 at 6 pm, runs for 6 weeks

 Are you looking to try your hand at pottery?
 Have you always wanted to learn how to work with clay and throw on a potter’s wheel?
 Well, look no further!
 This 6-week class is a great opportunity to dip your toe into the world of pottery and wheelthrowing and experience what it’s all about.
 This class is for beginners only; mature teenagers are welcome.